paint-brush

 Ilia Ilinskii HackerNoon profile picture

 Blockchain Lawyer Irina Heaver recently tweeted that the Central Bank of UAE has banned crypto payments in the country.
-Although there os no clear regulation for payments for goods and services in cryptocurrencies in the UAE, dollar-pegged stablecoins are actively used there.
+Although there is no clear regulation for crypto payments in the UAE, dollar-pegged stablecoins are actively used there.
 In this article, I’ve tried to discover the present and future of stablecoin regulation in the UAE and worldwide.

 What happened in the UAE?